 The above STDDEV_SAMP SELECT Query group the Customers by their Profession, and calculates their Sample Standard Deviation

-For this Aggregate Function demonstration, we are taking the Software Developer profession, and show you the STDDEV_SAMP output.
+For this Aggregate Function demonstration, we are taking the Software Developer profession.

 Mean = (70,000 + 79000) / 2

 Sample Variance = ( (70,000 – 74500)² + (79000 – 74500) )² / (2 -1)